 With a gum graft, it is possible to diminish or even eliminate these symptoms.
 The graft will strengthen the gum and stop its regression.

-At the Carrefour Dentaire de Montreal, our dentists will be able to treat your gum problems and will, if need be, direct you to our periodontist, specialist in periodontal (gum) diseases.
+At the Carrefour Dentaire of Montreal, our dentists will be able to treat your gum problems and will, if need be, direct you to our periodontist, specialist in periodontal (gum) diseases.

-Why choose Carrefour Dentaire de Montreal for your gum grafts?
+Why choose Carrefour Dentaire of Montreal for your gum grafts?